-Upon completion of this programme, students will be able to:

-- 1. Demonstrate the ability to evaluate and make judgments about aesthetic quality and to critique performances from multiple perspectives; - 2.
-Develop an understanding of the spiritual, moral, ethical, social, and cultural issues linked with the performing arts; - 3.
-Demonstrate effective communication skills, intellectual discipline, imaginative thinking, and effective time management in managing the process involved in realising an idea; - 4.
-Produce and communicate clear and effective arguments and ideas formed independently: - 5.
-Demonstrate the ability to utilise appropriate technology in discussing their discipline; and
+1. Demonstrate the ability to evaluate and make judgments about aesthetic quality and to critique performances from multiple perspectives;

+2. Develop an understanding of the spiritual, moral, ethical, social, and cultural issues linked with the performing arts;

+3. Demonstrate effective communication skills, intellectual discipline, imaginative thinking, and effective time management in managing the process involved in realising an idea;

+4. Produce and communicate clear and effective arguments and ideas formed independently;

-6. Demonstrate an understanding of the terms and forms of their chosen concentration through studying the elements, structures, and characteristics of each particular art form.
+5. Demonstrate the ability to utilise appropriate technology in discussing their discipline; and 6.
+Demonstrate an understanding of the terms and forms of their chosen concentration through studying the elements, structures, and characteristics of each particular art form.

-SUGGESTED SEQUE NCE OF COOKSES
+SUGGESTED SEQUE NCE OF COURSES

 SEMESTER 1 CREDIT

 ENG 104 English Composition I 3

 COM 100 Personal Development for College Success 1

 PER 100 Creative Entrepreneurship I 3

 DAN 020 Dance Ensemble 1

 SPA/FRE 100 Elementary Spanish/French 3

 CSC 104 Microcomputer Applications 3

 BIO/CHE/PHY 110 Any 100-Level Science Course 3/4

 TOTAL 17/18

 SEMESTER 2

 ENG 105 English Composition II 3

 PER 101 Creative Entrepreneurship II 3

 DAN 100 Dance Seminar 3

 DAN 105 Ballet and Modern Dance 3

 SPA/FRE 101 Intermediate Spanish/French 3

 TOTAL 15

-SEMESTER 3
+TOTAL SEMESTER 3

-ENG 106 Speech Communication 3
+CREDITS ENG 106 Speech Communication 3

-ANT/PHI/SOC 100 Any 100-Level Social Science 4
+60/61 ANT/PHI/SOC 100 Any 100-Level Social Science 4

 DAN 110 Jazz and Afro Caribbean Dance 4

-DAN 115 History and The Dancing Body 3
+DURATION DAN 115 History and The Dancing Body 3

-HIS 1XX/VIS 110 Any 100-Level History Course 3
+2 YEARS HIS 1XX/VIS 110 Any 100-Level History Course 3

-TOTAL 17
+2 ILANS TOTAL 17

-SEMESTER 4
+CENEDAL SEMESTER 4

-DAN 200 Dance Seminar II 3
+GENERAL DAN 200 Dance Seminar II 3

-DAN 201 Composition and Performance 3
+EDUCATION DAN 201 Composition and Performance 3

-MAT 113 Introduction to Statistics 4
+COURSES MAT 113 Introduction to Statistics 4

 ELECTIVE Elective Course 3/4

 TOTAL 13/14

-l
+L •

-PERFORMING ARTS- DRAMA
+PERFORMING ARTS- DRAMA Associate of Arts (AA) Degree

-Students pursuing the Associate of Arts in Performing Arts with a Drama Concentration are expected to "understand the elements of play construction and the development of Caribbean theatre as a consequence of historical moments in the Caribbean;" (CAPE Performing Arts Syllabus, 2014) demonstrate the ability to discuss the development of Caribbean drama; explain the characteristics of drama of different periods and analyze scripts; and critique productions.
+Students pursuing the Associate of Arts in Performing Arts with a Drama Concentration are expected to "understand the elements of play construction and the development of Caribbean theatre as a consequence of historical moments in the Caribbean;" (CAPE Performing Arts Syllabus, 2014) demonstrate the ability to discuss the development of Caribbean drama; explain the characteristics of drama of different periods and analyse scripts; and critique productions.
 This programme prepares students for careers or further study in film and theatre.